vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

 ![image](/assets/2024-08-06/result1.gif)

-## Building the Peakboard application for the Output
+## Build the Peakboard application for the output

 The output signal on the channel `DO08` can be set by sending a `1` or `0` message to the MQTT topic we configured earlier.
 We use a toggle control to switch the channel on and off.